 'A fascinating collection of memories and snapshots of life that often include historical events.
 They are written in a punchy and enticing way prompting readers to wonder about their own past.'

 'A joy of Kathryn Southworth’s poems is their vigorous interest in the lives of other people, past and present.'

 No Man's Land

-Perfect bound paperback, 44 pages.
+Perfect bound paperback, 44 pp

-Two sequences of poems set in Gloucestershire make up this book.
+Two sequences of poems set in Gloucestershire are contained in this book.
 The first celebrates Ivor Gurney, musician and poet of “the Severn and the Somme”, who survived World War I only to spend most of his life in a mental institution.
 The second sequence is a dramatic account of the colony of Whiteway where all land is held in common.
 The community, originally inspired by Tolstoy, is still flourishing today.
 Taken together, these poems pay homage to a radical and intriguing aspect of English heritage.